 A degree in language studies opens up numerous career paths.
-Teachers of languages, including English as a second language, are in high demand in Indiana and across the United States.
+Teachers of languages, including English as a second language are in high demand in Indiana and across the United States.
 Government offices and international companies need employees with advanced language proficiency, since the number of American consumers who speak languages other than English is growing rapidly.
 The department offers programs particularly suited for students seeking a functional knowledge of more than one language to enhance their careers, and for students who plan to teach English overseas.
 Graduates with teaching English as a new language licensure may find employment in American public school systems, as well as in private schools and other countries.

-The Department of Languages, Literatures, and Linguistics is unique within colleges in the Midwest in its extremely flexible undergraduate degree, which allows students to tailor their academic program to their individual career plans.
-The bachelor of arts degree in language studies provides flexible options to study French, German, Latin, Spanish (even Arabic, Chinese, or Japanese up to the intermediate level); linguistics; teaching English as a second language; or any combination of these languages or areas.
-In addition, language proficiency may be expanded through ISU’s extensive study abroad opportunities.
+The Department of Languages, Literature, and Linguistics is unique within colleges in the Midwest in its extremely flexible undergraduate degree, which allows students to tailor their academic program to their individual career plans.
+The bachelor of arts degree in language studies provides flexible options to study French, German, Spanish, (even Arabic, Chinese, or Japanese up to the intermediate level) linguistics; teaching English as a second language; or any combination of these languages or areas.
+In addition, language proficiency may be expanded through ISU’s study abroad opportunities.
 This flexibility allows students to concentrate on one language, to switch languages, to study more than one language, or to include linguistic study without changing degrees.
-Majors and minors may be augmented through additional course work in English or foreign or second language pedagogy, cultures, mythology, literature in translation, and linguistics.
+Majors and minors may be augmented through additional course work in English on foreign or second language pedagogy, cultures, mythology, literature in translation, and linguistics.
 The program’s core courses provide a common framework for all students and encourages them to interact with those in other language, literature, and linguistic areas.
-Courses leading to teaching licensure are available in French, German, Latin, Spanish, and teaching English as a new language, and may be completed as part of the major, while also requiring completion of a professional education sequence provided by the Bayh College of Education.
+Courses leading to teaching licensure are available in French, German, Latin, Spanish, and teaching English as a new language, and may be completed as part of the major, while also requiring completion of a professional education sequence provided by the College of Education.

 The department offers students a state-of-the-art, computerized language laboratory featuring networked computers with Internet access to on-line audio and video, as well as CD-ROM and DVD capabilities.
 In addition, the laboratory offers a wide range of visual and audio material on VHS, DVD, cassette, CD-ROM, and cable television.
-The department’s on-line Virtual Language Laboratory allows students to complete laboratory assignments from anywhere, on or off campus, via streamed audio on the Internet.
+The department’s innovative new on-line Virtual Language Laboratory allows students to complete laboratory assignments from anywhere, on or off campus, via streamed audio on the Internet.

 LANGUAGE PLACEMENT AND LANGUAGE PLACEMENT TESTING